-- a.
-School Resource Officer: An SRO is a sworn law enforcement officer who performs the equally important duties of a public safety officer, a mentor/informal counselor, and a guest lecturer/informal educator.
-SROS are police officers employed by the City of Portland, not to be used for school discipline. - b.
-Youth Services Division ("YSD": The Division of the Portland Police Bureau that concentrates on youth related matters, including the assignment and supervision of SROs.
+a.
+School Resource Officer: An SRO is a sworn law enforcement officer who performs three primary and equally-important duties: as a public safety officer, a mentor/informal counselor, and a guest lecturer/informal educator.
+SROs are police officers employed by the City of Portland who have undergone and are continually trained in restorative justice and trauma-informed practices.
+SROs are not to be used for school discipline.

+b.
+Youth Services Division ("YSD"): The Division of the Portland Police Bureau that concentrates on youth related matters, including the assignment and supervision of SROs.